 Florida Folk Forums

-Modeled, in part, after the Folklife Program's past Folklife Institutes, the Folk Forums are day-long programs that will present local tradition bearers and teach community members to identify and utilize traditional cultural resources in their own regions.
-Participants will be recruited from local cultural, historical, and educational organizations; interested individuals are also invited to participate.
-The Folklife Program will hold Folk Forum sessions at libraries, museums, state parks, and related institutions throughout the state.
+Modeled, in part, after the Folklife Program's past Folklife Institutes, the Folk Forums are day-long programs that presents local tradition bearers and teaches community members to identify and utilize traditional cultural resources in their own regions.
+Participants are recruited from local cultural, historical, and educational organizations; interested individuals are also invited to participate.
+The Folklife Program holds Folk Forum sessions at libraries, museums, state parks, and related institutions throughout the state.
 Sessions are intended to teach community members to recognize and locate traditional cultural resources and contacts in their own communities, so that they can document, preserve, and present their local cultural heritage through programming at community venues.
-Each Folk Forum will include presentations by local tradition bearers, cultural specialists, and folklorists.
+Each Folk Forum includes presentations by local tradition bearers, cultural specialists, and folklorists.

 Folk Artist Residency Program